 It is still important to understand how cancer affects the body though, and adaptions and modifications may be needed depending on your current stage of health.
 These may include length of session, pressure and speed as well as site restrictions, positioning and avoiding any areas affected by cancer, such as tumour sites or lymph nodes, or any areas being treated with radiotherapy.

 Massage can help relieve the symptoms of cancer or the side effects of treatment such as chemotherapy related fatigue, nausea, stress, depression, insomnia and pain.
 It can ease muscle tension and promote relaxation and emotional wellbeing.
-It has also also been found to support healing and increase the effectiveness of treatment.
+It has also been found to support healing and even increase the effectiveness of cancer treatments.
 Therapeutically it provides a comforting touch and even a gentle hand or foot massage can be beneficial.
 Sometimes massage may release emotions, this is a natural reaction and you should not feel embarrassed or concerned if this is the case.

 Please note, massage is not in itself a treatment for cancer, it is also not suitable for areas affected by lymphodema, you should seek a specialist in Manual Lymphatic Drainage (MLD) if you require treatment for this condition.